 New plants are started from seed, usually by planting mature nuts which have fallen to the ground and sprouted.

 It performs best on free-draining loam and sand soils of a moderately acid to alkaline nature, generally with a pH of 5.5 to 8.0 and on sites with full sun exposure.
-It has good tolerance to wind, salt spray, soil salt and periodic flooding but is intolerant of slow-draining or waterlogged soils.
+It has good tolerance to wind, salt spray, soil salt and periodic flooding.
+Still, it is intolerant of slow-draining or waterlogged soils.

-Both the young and mature fruit are buoyant, helped by their fibrous, waterproof husk and by air trapped in the nut cavity.
+The young and mature fruit are buoyant, helped by their fibrous, waterproof husk and air trapped in the nut cavity.
 This enables their dispersal over long sea distances to new shores where they may eventually become established.
-However, this type of dispersal is limited to coastal areas and it requires human intervention for dispersal into inland areas.
+However, this dispersal is limited to coastal areas, and human intervention is needed for inland dispersal.

-It is assessed as a low weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment project (HPWRA) but is discouraged from planting in South Florida.
+The Hawaii Pacific Weed Risk Assessment project (HPWRA) assessed it as a low weed risk species for Hawaii.
+Still, it is discouraged from planting in South Florida.

-The large, heavy nuts fall to the ground, sometimes from a great height and can cause serious personal injury or damage to property.
+The large and heavy fruit fall to the ground, sometimes from a great height and can cause serious personal injury or damage to property.

 Pollen released by male flowers is known to cause allergies in some people.